-Our ethics approach includes aspects that support our business activities: human rights; antitrust and anti-corruption; grievance measures; and collective bargaining.
-We ensure that ethical conduct is embedded across our operations, and expect our employees, contracted workers and external partners to do the same.
+Our ethics approach includes aspects that influence our business activities: human rights, antitrust and anti-corruption, grievance measures and collective bargaining.
+We ensure that ethical conduct is embedded across our operations, and we expect all our employees, contracted workers and external partners to do the same.

-We embed high ethical standards across our operations by formally training each employee, who must then sign a document confirming their compliance with our Code of Global Business Ethics and Compliance Standards (Code of Ethics) (pdf, 380KB).
-The Code of Ethics covers our policies on fair competition, antitrust, freedom from discrimination and harassment or other abusive situations, as well as anti-money laundering.
+To embed high ethical standards across our entire operation, we formally train every employee, who must then sign a document confirming their compliance with our Code of Global Business Ethics and Compliance Standards (Code of Ethics).
+The Code of Ethics covers our policies on fair competition, antitrust, freedom from discrimination and harassment or other abusive situations, and anti-money laundering.

-We are committed to complying with the antitrust and anti-corruption laws of all the locations where we conduct business, and we intend to uphold competitive free enterprise while prohibiting payments or promises to pay anything of value to obtain or retain business.
-In FY2017, two allegations of corruption were raised, investigated and found to be without merit.
+We are committed to complying with antitrust and anti-corruption laws in all locations where we conduct business, and we intend to uphold competitive free enterprise while prohibiting payments or promises to pay anything of value to obtain or retain business.
+In FY2020, no allegations of corruption were raised.

-We require our employees to voice any concerns or grievances they have about our operations, our employees or our products, and we expect contractors and suppliers to do the same.
-To this end, we provide reporting channels to enable them to do so.
-Our hotline is available for employees to anonymously report, via telephone, text message or email, any illegal or non-compliant behavior they observe.
-The hotline is run by an independent third party, 24 hours a day, 365 days a year and escalates issues to our Internal Audit Department and Chief Legal Officer.
+We request that our employees voice any concerns or grievances they have about our operations, other employees or our products, and we expect our contractors and suppliers to do the same.
+To this end, we provide reporting channels enabling them to do so.
+Our hotline is available for employees to anonymously report, via telephone, text message or email, any illegal or noncompliant behavior they observe.
+The hotline is run by an independent third party, 24 hours a day, 365 days a year, and escalates issues to our Internal Audit Department and Chief Legal Officer.

 Employees may ask questions concerning actual or potential situations, and calls made to the hotline are handled in full compliance with local law.
-Depending upon the issues, these are then investigated by a team of auditors and/or human resources professionals.
+Depending upon the issues, these are then investigated by a team of auditors and/or HR professionals.
 The hotline is available at all our plants and offices.

 |Formal community grievances||0||0|

 We are committed to absolute fairness when it comes to employee concerns such as wages, working hours, benefits and conflict resolution processes.
 As such, we sign legally binding collective bargaining agreements to ensure we operate fairly and consistently with all our staff.
-In FY2017, the number of unionized Birla Carbon sites was 75%.
-If conflict issues occur, we have communications and conflict resolution measures in place for our employees to make their concerns known.
+In FY2020, the percentage of unionized Birla Carbon sites was 75%.
+If conflicts occur, we have communications and conflict resolution measures in place for our employees to make their concerns known.

-We expect our external partners to adhere to the same standards and principles of ethics and integrity as we do.
-It is vital that every member of our supply chain can demonstrate responsibility and transparency.
-Over the last two years, we sent our major suppliers a copy of the Code in their own language; in FY2016, we reviewed the contractual Terms and Conditions (pdf, 140KB) that we expect our suppliers to agree to.
+We understand the importance of building a sustainable supply chain, and we expect our external partners to adhere to the same standards and principles of ethics and integrity as we do.
+It is vital that every member of our supply chain demonstrates responsibility and transparency.
+All major suppliers receive a copy of our Code of Ethics in their own language, which they must review prior to the request for proposal stage.